bobmonsour/faustotasca/src/pages/los-angeles.md

 'los-angeles/Industry_CeilingBW.jpg',
 'Allegory of Industry, -As installed at Citizen\'s Trust, 1920, -Photographer unknown, -Archive of the Tasca Estate', 'los-angeles/IndustrycroppedColor.jpg',
-'Allegory of Industry, -As installed at Citizen\'s Trust, 1920, -Photograph, Sandra Tasca, 2021, -Collection of the Tasca Estate')
+'Allegory of Industry, -Photograph, Sandra Tasca, 2021, -Collection of the Tasca Estate') }}
-}}

 {{ imageSingle(